Does Your Family Seem to Argue About Everything?

 My family does not want to come to therapy.

 I understand.
 Maybe they, too, are afraid it won’t help.
-Or, maybe they are afraid that I will judge them or force them to make uncomfortable changes.
+Or, maybe they are afraid that they will be judged or forced to make uncomfortable changes.
 Bringing a stranger into your personal life to talk about very intimate details is never a comfortable thing.
-Maybe some of your family is worried that others will judge them for seeking therapy.
-Perhaps talking with them about their concerns about counseling and their feelings in the family will motivate them to talk about how things can improve.
 Getting used to the idea of coming to therapy is the beginning phase of starting treatment.
 Once you arrive, the rest is up for discussion.